Elections Performance Index

 - Highlight trends that otherwise might not be identified.

 - Use data to demonstrate the need for resources to state and local policymakers.

 The EPI was first launched in 2013 by the Pew Charitable Trusts, following close consultation and development with an advisory group of leading election officials and academic experts.
 The initial edition of the index summarized data from the 2008 and 2010 elections; a second iteration followed the year after with data from 2012, and a third edition for the 2014 election was added in 2016.

 In 2017, management and development of the EPI passed to the MIT Election Data and Science Lab, which is dedicated to the nonpartisan application of scientific principles to election research and administration.
 We have since launched a new website for the Index with an accompanying blog page to detail our ongoing analyses of EPI data, and added information on the 2016, 2018, and 2020 elections.

 The EPI was made possible through the generosity of the Pew Charitable Trusts, the William and Flora Hewlett Foundation, Democracy Fund, and the provost of MIT.

 Explore the Index

-To explore the 2016 index, including indicator scores and profiles of all 50 states and Washington, DC, follow the link below to the EPI website.
+To explore the Index for all years, including indicator scores and profiles of all 50 states and Washington, DC, follow the link below to the EPI website.